Stable graphs: distributions and line-breaking construction: Introduction and main results

-(In Section~\ref{sec:brownian} below we will describe the relationship of this theorem to earlier work.)
+(In Section~\ref{sec:brownian} below we will describe the relationship of this theorem to other work.)

-Theorem~\ref{th:C-K+G} also holds in the setting of a random multigraph sampled from the \emph{configuration model} with i.i.d.\ degrees.
-A \emph{multigraph} $G$ is an ordered pair $G = (V,E)$ where $V$ is the set of vertices and $E$ the \emph{multiset} of edges (i.e.\ elements of $V \times V$).
+Theorem~\ref{th:C-K+G} also holds in the setting of a random multigraph (i.e.\ it may contain self-loops and multiple edges) sampled from the \emph{configuration model} with i.i.d.\ degrees.
+Formally, a \emph{multigraph} $G$ is an ordered pair $G = (V,E)$ where $V$ is the set of vertices and $E$ the \emph{multiset} of edges (i.e.\ elements of $\{\{u,v\},\ u\in V,\ v\in V\}$).
 Let $\mathrm{supp}(E)$ denote the support of $E$, i.e.\ the underlying set of distinct elements of $E$, and, for $e \in \supp(E)$, let $\mathrm{mult}(e)$ denote its multiplicity.
 Let $\mathrm{sl}(G)$ denote the cardinality of the multiset of self-loops.
 For a vertex $v \in V$, we write $\deg(v)$ for its degree, or $\deg_G(v)$ if there is potential ambiguity over which graph we are looking at.
 The surplus is still defined to be $s(G)=|E|-|V|+1$, where we emphasise that $|E| = \sum_{e \in \supp(E)} \mathrm{mult}(e)$.
 Let us briefly explain the set-up of the configuration model for deterministic degrees $d_1, d_2, \ldots, d_n$ with even sum.
 (The configuration model was introduced in varying degrees of generality in \cite{BenderCanfield, Bollobas, Wormald}.
-We refer to Chapter 7 of the recent book of van der Hofstad~\cite{RvdH} for the proofs of the claims made in this paragraph.)
+We refer to Chapter~7 of the recent book of van der Hofstad~\cite{RvdH} for the proofs of the claims made in this paragraph.)
 To vertex $i$ we assign $d_i$ half-edges, for $1 \le i \le n$.
 We give the half-edges an arbitrary labelling (so that we may distinguish them) and then choose a matching of the half-edges uniformly at random.
-Two matched half-edges form an edge of the resulting structure which, in general, is a multigraph (i.e.\ it may contain self-loops and multiple edges).
+Two matched half-edges form an edge of the resulting structure, which is a multigraph.
 Then for a particular multigraph $G$ with degrees $d_1, d_2, \ldots, d_n$, the probability that the configuration model generates $G$ is